Johnqczhang/densepose_installation/README.md

     $ make install
     ```

-    After installing protobuf-3.5.0 c/c++ API, you need to adjust the `$PATH` and `$LD_LIBRARY_PATH` for `build/bin` and `build/lib`, as aforementioned in the installation of GCC.
+    After installing protobuf C/C++ API, you need to adjust the `$PATH` and `$LD_LIBRARY_PATH` for `build/bin` and `build/lib`, as aforementioned in the installation of GCC.
 Or you can put these built files into your conda environment which will only take effect within the environment (which I did in this way):

     ```bash
     $ cd /path/to/protobuf-3.5.0/build